wes9319/React-TODOs-App/README.md

 # Welcome to TODOs App by wes9319

-This project was made with React manages personal TODOs:
+This project was made with React, it manages personal TODOs:

 * Add new TODOs
 * Complete TODOs